bhaaksema/guanaco-doc/index.md

 # Guanaco: A Syntactic Proof Guide

-You can find the current version of the program here: https://github.com/bhaaksema/rug-lamas/tree/main.
+You can find the current version of the program [here](https://github.com/bhaaksema/rug-lamas).

 ## Introduction